Ankit-Kumar20/the_project_2/replit.md

-# TravelFlow - AI-Powered Travel Itinerary Planner
+# TripFlow - AI-Powered Travel Itinerary Planner

 ## Overview

-TravelFlow is a Next.js application that generates visual travel itineraries using AI.
+TripFlow is a Next.js application that generates visual travel itineraries using AI.
 The app creates interactive flow diagrams showing day-by-day travel plans with locations, activities, and connections.
 Users can manipulate their itineraries through a natural language chatbot that restructures the entire trip graph based on their requests.

 **Core Features:**
 - AI-generated travel itineraries with real-time web data (via Exa AI)